ystael/chicago-ug-math-bib/intermediate/differential-geometry.md

 [MR 82g:53003a](http://www.ams.org/mathscinet-getitem?mr=82g%3A53003a)

-**[PC]** Volume 1 is the best introduction to smooth manifold theory and differential topology that I know of.
+**[Pete Clark]** Volume 1 is the best introduction to smooth manifold theory and differential topology that I know of.
 Every chapter of this book has come in handy for me at one time or another.
 Ben and I like to describe the book as "locally readable": his exposition is very careful, but sometimes he takes too damn long to explain a single concept.
 Luckily, despite Spivak's efforts to the contrary, you can flip around and read chapter by chapter, and I recommend this.
 There is so much good stuff in here.

-**[CJ]** Buy it and read it over and over and over.
+**[Chris Jeris]** Buy it and read it over and over and over.
 Don't skip the exercises because that's where he puts all the freaky examples.
 It's true that sometimes he talks too much, but for the loving detail in which he lays out difficult concepts, he can be forgiven.

 #### Spivak, *A comprehensive introduction to differential geometry*, 2